video

 Moonwalkers with Tom Hanks

-Working for 59 Productions, this was a Lightroom production co-written by Tom Hanks and Christopher Riley telling the story of those who have stood on the moon.
+Working for 59 Studio, this was a Lightroom production co-written by Tom Hanks and Christopher Riley telling the story of those who have stood on the moon.

 Towering 12 metres high and with fully immersive projection, Lightroom is the perfect place to get the scale of all this across.
-My work was largely concentrated in the opening ten minutes of the show and was unbelievably exciting to get to work with this team and the original NASA footage.
+My work was largely concentrated in the opening ten minutes of the show, from JFK’s speech in 1962, through NASA’s incredible engineering in the following years, to the launch of Apollo 11 in 1969.
+It was an honour to get to work with this team and the original NASA footage to create a celebration of the still unbelievable achievement of getting mankind to the moon.

 Five Telegrams – Anna Meredith